choosing the best tiles for your living room floor

 maintenance and care

-some tiles require more maintenance than others. glazed ceramic and porcelain tiles are low maintenance due to their nonporous finish, which gives them impressive stain and water resistance. cement, natural stone, and unglazed terracotta tiles, on the other hand, need periodic resealing in order to help maintain their appearance and prevent staining.
+some tiles require more maintenance than others. glazed ceramic and porcelain tiles (including gauged porcelain tiles) are low maintenance due to their nonporous finish, which gives them impressive stain and water resistance. cement, natural stone, and unglazed terracotta tiles, on the other hand, need periodic resealing in order to help maintain their appearance and prevent staining.

 that said, if you are a person who loves patina (and you’re in good company) then you may choose to embrace the lived-in look your tile acquires with time. be realistic about the changes you’re willing to embrace, as well as how much maintenance you’re willing to put into your living space floor. the answers to both questions can help guide your tile choices.